-Born in Pistoia in 1955, after the graduation in law and becoming a lawyer, he started to practice the profession of lawyer in 1986 in administrative, commercial, corporate and bankruptcy fields.
-In this field, initially he has carried out its activity in the law firm of the Professor Alberto Predieri (from 1983 to 2001); to the death of the owner (August 2001), he founded the law firm Bianchi and Associates, with main office in Florence and subsidiaries offices in Rome and Milan.
-From 2001 to 2007 he was liquidator of EFIM (body of loan for the manufacturing industries); after the suppression of the abovementioned body, he has been appointed (in July 2007) by the Minister of Economy and Finance as commissioner "ad acta" for the compulsory winding up of the companies managed by Ligresta (companies of the Finteena Group), office that he practices as of today.
+Born in Pistoia in 1955, after the graduation in law and the admission to the Italian bar, he started to practice the profession of lawyer in 1986 in administrative, commercial, corporate and bankruptcy law.
+Among these areas, initially he carried out its activity in the law firm of Professor Alberto Predieri (from 1983 to 2001); after the death of the owner (August 2001), he founded the law firm Bianchi and Associates, with main office in Florence and subsidiaries offices in Rome and Milan.
+From 2001 to 2007 he was liquidator of EFIM (body of loan for the manufacturing industries); after the suppression of the abovementioned body, he has been appointed (in July 2007) by the Minister of Economy and Finance as commissioner "ad acta" for the compulsory winding up of the companies managed by Ligestra (companies of the Fintecna Group), office that he holds as of the date hereof.
 He was also member of the liquidator board of Finanziaria Ernesto Breda (from 1994 to 2001), director of Rai New Media, chairman of Firenze Fiera (from 2002 to 2006) and of Dada (internet company listed in the stock exchange from 2011 to 2013).
-Currently he is chairman of the board of directors of "Edizioni di Storia e Letteratura", as well as he is member of the Vigilance Body of Tema pursuant to Legislative Decree no. 231/2001 and director and accounting auditor of several associations and foundations.
-From February 2010 he is member of the Guarantee Board of the Tuscany Region, body having advisory functions for the Regional Board.
+Currently he is chairman of the board of directors of "Edizioni di Storia e Letteratura", and director and accounting auditor of several associations and foundations.
+From March 2016, he is member of the Steering Committee of the Ente Cassa di Risparmio of Florence.